-Our professional handling of appraisals conforms to the International Society of Appraisers’ (ISA) Code of Ethics, The ISA Appraisal Report Writing Standards, The Appraisal Foundation’s Uniform Standards of Professional Appraisal Practice ( USPAP ), and the Appraisers Association of America (AAA).
+Our professional handling of appraisals conforms to the International Society of Appraisers’ (ISA) Code of Ethics, The ISA Appraisal Report Writing Standards, and The Appraisal Foundation’s Uniform Standards of Professional Appraisal Practice (USPAP.)

 Our state of the art equipment enables our appraisers to complete onsite work efficiently and accurately.
-We have extensive office resources that allow our appraisers to complete research, analysis, and report preparation in minimum time.
-Those resources include access to the Decorative Arts Library, auction databases, professional journals, internet resources and a network link to many other industry experts.
+Our office resources allow our appraisers to complete research, analysis, and report preparation in minimum time.
+These resources include access to the Decorative Arts Library, auction databases, professional journals, internet resources and a network link to many other industry experts.

 We strive to be the one convenient source for all your personal property needs, including insurance replacement, estate tax, donation, and other valuation needs.
-All of our appraisers receive extensive training through the courses sponsored by the ISA and AAA on appraisal principles, ethics, research, identification, and appraisal techniques; as well as specialty courses in all areas of antiques and residential contents.
+All of our appraisers receive extensive training through the courses sponsored by the ISA on appraisal principles, ethics, research, identification, and appraisal techniques; as well as specialty courses in all areas of antiques and residential contents.

 How to find the right Appraiser?